-Differences could be due to initial conditions, where they adopt an oligarchic model, meaning planets have increasing mass for larger semi-major axis.
+Differences may arise from the initial conditions: they adopt an oligarchic model, in which planets have increasing mass with larger semi-major axes.
 They also have wide initial orbits, with planetary systems at times reaching $400$ au.
-Being so wide, the massive planets are likely to eject.
+Being so wide, massive planets are likely to be ejected.
 Meanwhile, being more massive and given the tendency for perturbations to propagate inwards within planetary systems \citep{2014prpl.conf..787D, 2017MNRAS.470.4337C, 2018MNRAS.474.5114C}, low-mass inner planets are also likely to be ejected upon crossing orbits.
-Together, these combine to make the rogue planet mass function similar to the complete sampled population.
+Together, these effects combine to make the rogue planet mass function similar to the complete sampled population.

-Here, a natural outcome of using \texttt{PACE} to synthesise planets is that massive stars tend to host more massive planets, but can be distributed anywhere within the disk (though likely beyond the ice line).
-Since these massive stars also experience more stellar encounters due to mass segregation and gravitational focusing, their planetary systems are more vulnerable (recall figure \ref{Fig:AstFate_SpectralTypes_NGC1333f}).
+Here, a natural outcome of using \texttt{PACE} to synthesise planets is that massive stars tend to host more massive planets, which can be distributed anywhere within the disc (though likely beyond the ice line).
+Since these massive stars also experience more stellar encounters due to mass segregation and gravitational focusing, their planetary systems are more vulnerable (figure \ref{Fig:AstFate_SpectralTypes_NGC1333f}).

 We find no significant correlation between host-star mass and planet multiplicity, nor with system compactness.
-We quantify the latter using the mutual orbital periods between planets.
+We quantified the latter using the mutual orbital periods between planets.
 The absence of correlations between these variables suggests that instabilities within planetary systems are more often seeded by external perturbations.
-This interpretation is also supported by planetary systems being initially stable, which we verified by evolving each system in isolation for $10$ Myr before conducting runs.
+This interpretation is also supported the initial stability of planetary systems, which we verified by evolving each system in isolation for $10$ Myr before conducting runs.

 At times, dynamical stellar binaries may form \citep{1975MNRAS.173..729H}.
-Within a binary system, planets are constantly perturbed, restricting the region of parameter space characterising stable orbits \citep{1999AJ....117..621H}.
+Within a binary system, planets are constantly perturbed, restricting the region of parameter space that characterises stable orbits \citep{1999AJ....117..621H}.
 Comparing the full stellar mass distribution at the end of the simulation with that of stars residing in binaries in the NGC 1333f runs, we find median masses (with interquartile ranges) of $m_* = 0.23^{+0.19}_{-0.09}$ M$_\odot$ and $m_* = 0.54^{+0.38}_{-0.18}$ M$_\odot$, respectively.